Blue Division: Eastern Front

 On 31 July, after taking the Hitler Oath, the Blue Division was formally incorporated into the German Wehrmacht as the 250th Division.
 It was initially assigned to Army Group Center, the force advancing towards Moscow.
 The division was transported by train to Suwałki, Poland (August 28), from where it had to continue by foot on a 900 km march.
-It was scheduled to travel through Grodno (Belarus), Lida (Belarus), Vilnius (Lithuania), Maladzyechna (Belarus), Minsk (Belarus), and Orsha (Belarus) to Smolensk, and from there to the Moscow front.
+It was scheduled to travel through Grodno, and Lida in Belarus, Vilnius (Lithuania), and Maladzyechna, Minsk, and Orsha in Belarus to Smolensk, and from there to the Moscow front.
 While marching towards the Smolensk front on September 26, the Spanish volunteers were rerouted from Vitebsk and reassigned to Army Group North (the force closing on Leningrad), becoming part of the German 16th Army.
 The Blue Division was first deployed on the Volkhov River front, with its headquarters in Grigorovo, on the outskirts of Novgorod.
 It was in charge of a 50 km section of the front north and south of Novgorod, along the banks of the Volkhov River and Lake Ilmen.

 The division's soldiers used the iconostasis of the Church of Saint Theodore Stratelates on the Brook for firewood.
 The iconostases of the Cathedral of St. Sophia, Sts.
 Peter and Paul Church in Kozhevniki, and the Cathedral of the Nativity of the Mother of God in the Antoniev Monastery were taken to Germany at the end of 1943.
 According to the museum curator in the Church of the Transfiguration on Ilyina Street, the division used the high cupola as a machine-gun nest.
 As a result, much of the building was seriously damaged, including many of the medieval icons by Theophanes the Greek.
 Vladimir Kovalevskii, one of the division's White Russian emigre interpreters, left a particularly acerbic memoir account describing the low discipline and the crimes committed by the Spanish volunteers.

 In August 1942, the Blue Division was transferred north to the southeastern flank of the siege of Leningrad, just south of the Neva River near Pushkin, Kolpino and Krasny Bor in the Izhora River area.
 After the collapse of the German southern front following the Battle of Stalingrad, more German troops were deployed southwards.
 By this time, General Emilio Esteban Infantes had taken command.
 The Blue Division faced a major Soviet attempt to break the siege of Leningrad in February 1943, when the Soviet 55th Army, reinvigorated after the victory at Stalingrad, attacked the Spanish positions at the Battle of Krasny Bor, near the main Moscow-Leningrad road.
 Despite very heavy casualties, the Spaniards were able to hold their ground against a Soviet force seven times larger and supported by tanks.
 The assault was contained and the siege of Leningrad was maintained for a further year.
 The division remained on the Leningrad front where it continued to suffer heavy casualties due to weather and to enemy action.